Eugene Valkov, D.Phil.

 - Building 560, Room 11-83C

-- Frederick, MD, 21702-1201
+- Frederick, MD 21702

 Areas of Expertise

-To relate biochemistry and structure to function, we test our derived hypotheses directly in human cells; for example, by complementing with different variants in cell lines where the expression of individual molecular factors has been eliminated by gene editing.
+To relate biochemical and structural insights to function, we test our derived hypotheses directly in human cells; for example, by complementing different variants in cell lines where the expression of individual molecular factors has been knocked out by CRISPR gene editing.
 This approach has proved very powerful in validating and mapping interactions in vivo.
-In cell culture, we employ classical methods such as immunoprecipitation and reporter assays focused on individual mRNA targets and protein factors as well as studying the dynamics of the entire transcriptome and translatome with high-throughput sequencing in various contexts.
-A long-standing goal of the laboratory is to achieve a sufficient level of understanding to rebuild entire functionally-relevant processes of mRNA regulation and decay in a test tube.
-With this, we aim to recapitulate the highly coordinated sequence of events that determines the cytoplasmic fate of messenger RNA.
-An exciting long-term prospect is then to develop an effective means of manipulating these processes with chemical tools and small molecules.
+We use high-throughput short-read sequencing with bioinformatic analysis to survey cellular transcriptome and translatome dynamics.
+We also employ long-read direct RNA sequencing approaches to study mRNA metabolism using Oxford Nanopore instruments available at the RNA Biology Laboratory.
+A long-standing goal of the laboratory is to achieve sufficient understanding to rebuild entire functionally-relevant regulatory processes of mRNA decay in a test tube.
+Such a platform offers a unique toolkit to optimize mRNA-based therapeutics for stability and expression and to introduce new design features to target cancer more effectively.

 Relevance to Cancer

-Dysregulation of posttranscriptional control contributes to autoimmune disease, neurodegeneration and especially toward oncogenic transformation.
-Our research is focused on the basic biological discovery, which is vital for making progress in addressing urgent challenges of age-related diseases.
-Improved mechanistic understanding of the turnover and translation of messenger RNA holds enormous potential to provide immediate new vantage points for therapeutic intervention and understanding of the molecular basis of cancer.
+Dysregulation of posttranscriptional control contributes to autoimmune disease, neurodegeneration, and especially toward oncogenic transformation.
+Our research is focused on the fundamental biological discovery, which is vital for progress in addressing urgent challenges of age-related diseases.
+Improved mechanistic understanding of the turnover and translation of mRNA holds enormous potential to provide immediate new vantage points for therapeutic intervention in tumor progression and metastasis.

 Reconstitution of recombinant human CCR4-NOT reveals molecular insights into regulated deadenylation